alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 ## Setting up your development environment

-- Requirements
-- Gulp & mocha  ```npm install -g gulp mocha```
-- Run npm install to pull down stuff
+- Run `npm install` to install dependencies
-- run gulp to run tests/linter
+- run `npm test` to run tests/linter

 For more information about getting started with the Alexa Skills Kit, check out the following additional assets: